streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Overview/FilePulse/_index.md

 ## What is it?

-**Connect FilePulse** is a polyvalent, scalable and reliable, Apache Kafka Connect plugin that makes it easy to parse, transform and stream any file, in any format, into Apache Kafka™.
+**Connect FilePulse** is a multipurpose, scalable and reliable, Apache Kafka Connect plugin that makes it easy to parse, transform and stream any file, in any format, into Apache Kafka™.

 {{% alert title="About Connect" color="info" %}}
-**[Kafka Connect](https://kafka.apache.org/documentation/#connect)** is a tool for scalably and reliably streaming data between Apache Kafka and other systems. (source: [Apache documentation](https://kafka.apache.org/documentation/#connect)).
+**[Kafka Connect](https://kafka.apache.org/documentation/#connect)** is a tool for scalable and reliably streaming data between Apache Kafka and other systems. (source: [Apache documentation](https://kafka.apache.org/documentation/#connect)).
 {{% /alert %}}

 ### Key Features